 Don’t Give up on Competitions!

-Hannah Pechan, director at Social Enterprise Alliance-Nashville, countered “there’s a place for both competition and collaboration.
+Hannah Pechan, former director at Social Enterprise Alliance-Nashville, countered “there’s a place for both competition and collaboration.
 Running a competition is a time-finite project.
 In contrast, fostering continued collaboration is an ongoing commitment.
 I agree that collaboration is important, as there is, of course, more work to be done than just a single winner can accomplish.

 “It’s not an either/or approach, it’s a both/and, in which competitions help to spur on a few very needed winners (and I would argue, the movement as a whole) and collaboration works to raise the tide and create more widespread progress.”